How to Fix Apple Maps Not Working Issue on iPhone?

 Apple Maps Not Working

-1. Tap on the volume up button of your iPhone and then quickly tap on the phone’s volume down button.
+1. Press your iPhone’s volume up button once, then quickly press the volume down button.

-2. Now press and hold your phone’s side button.
+2. Now press and hold the side button (power button).

 Force Restart the iPhone